ruby-rice/rice/README.md

 - Data serialization.
 Rice provides no mechanism for data serialization, but it is likely this may be added in a future release.

-# What Rice is Not

-There are a number projects which server similar functions to Rice.
-Two such popular projects are SWIG and Boost.Python.
-Rice has some distinct features which set it apart from both of these projects.

-Rice is not trying to replace SWIG.
-Rice is not a generic wrapper interface generator.
-Rice is a C++ library for creating Ruby bindings for C++ libraries and interfacing with the Ruby C API.
-This provides a very natural way for C++ programmers to wrap their C++ code, without having to learn a new domain-specific language.
-However, there is no reason why SWIG and Rice could not work together; a SWIG module could be written to generate Rice code.
-Such a module would combine the portability of SWIG with the maintainability of Rice (I have written extensions using both, and I have found Rice extensions to be more maintainable when the interface is constantly changing.
-Your mileage may vary).

-Rice is also not trying to simply be a Ruby version of Boost.Python.
-Rice does use some of the same template tricks that Boost.Python uses, however there are some important distinctions.
-First of all, Boost.Python attempts to create a declarative DSL in C++ using templates.
-Rice is a wrapper around the Ruby C API and attempts to make its interface look like an OO version of the API; this means that class declarations look procedural rather than declarative.
-Secondly, the Ruby object model is different from the python object model.
-This is reflected in the interface to Rice; it mimics the Ruby object model at the C++ level.

 # History